ArtiomLK/ccr-t/readme.md

 ## What is Agile

 Agile is a collection of principles used in software development and project management.
 Agile focuses on enabling teams to deliver work in small, workable increments, thus delivering value to their customers with ease.

+## What is Azure DevOps

+Azure DevOps is a Software as a service (SaaS) platform from Microsoft that provides an end-to-end DevOps toolchain for developing and deploying software